-In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape
+In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape for Mary’s Place

 At any given time, families make up about 12% of households accessing homeless services in King County, according to the most recent data available.
 In July, for example, 1,401 households with children used such services here.

-Some 1,500 emergency shelter beds were available to families with children in the county, but they were full 94% of the time in the last year.
+Some 1,500 emergency shelter beds were available to families with children in the county, but they were full 94% of the time in the past year.

 The new Mary’s Place shelter with space for 275 represents about an 18% increase.
 It also will accommodate 75 more people on mats during weather emergencies.